Esri/arcgis-runtime-samples-android/java/find-address/README.md

 # Find Address
-Demonstrates how to geocode an address and show it on a map view.
+Geocode an address and show it on a map view.

 ![Find Address App](find-address.png)